-Chevrolet Silverado owners have reported 101 problems associated with brake sensor (under the service brakes category).
+Chevrolet Silverado owners have reported 106 problems related to brake sensor (under the service brakes category).

-The vehicle involved is a 2014 Chevrolet Silverado.
 I purchased a 2014 Silverado crew cab ltz z71 on August 16.
 Almost immediately it began having issues with the safety systems that were extra modules on this vehicle.
 Parking assist sensors do not work consistently, lane departure warning system fails to initialize or operate consistently and downhill grade breaking system fails to initialize or operate consistently, forward collision warning system fails to initialize and operate consistently.
 (I have photographs of the safety features failing).
 In addition, the heated/cooled seats (driver side) overheats with driver weighing 280 lbs - causing rear vent /exhaust covers to separate from the seat.
-Seat gets very hot- passengers in back of vehicle complain about extreme heat (again photographed failures) failures with safety system functionality are described by multiple owners of the same model truck (ltz) that I purchased.
-This brake sensor problem happened on Sunday, August 18, 2013. .
+Seat gets very hot- passengers in back of vehicle complain about extreme heat (again photographed failures) failures with safety system functionality are described by multiple owners of the same model truck (ltz) that I purchased. .
 Read more...

 See all problems of the 2014 Chevrolet Silverado.

-The car is a 2002 Chevrolet Silverado.
-The VIN of this vehicle was 2GCEK19T12_.
 Abs sensors faulty no brakes,next brake problem on 5-31-2011 break line rotted no brakes,next brake problem 6-24-13 no brakes again abs sensors broke again,next brake problem,7-20-2013 all brake lines rotted need to be replaced no brakes again cost to me so far almost $2800.
-00. This problem occurred on 08/05/10.
+00.

 See all problems of the 2002 Chevrolet Silverado.

-Tl- consumer owns a 2001 Chevrolet Silverado.
+Tl- the contact owns a 2001 Chevrolet Silverado.
 While driving 10 mph, the contact depressed the brake pedal when the vehicle exhibited an abnormal humming sound and began to pull to the right.
 The vehicle was taken to a local repair shop for diagnostic testing.
 The mechanic stated that the abs sensors would have to be cleaned.
 In addition, the mechanic suggested the abs fuse be disconnected to permanently prevent the failure but the abs function would no longer be operable.
 The contact referenced NHTSA campaign id number: 05v379000 (service brakes, hydraulic:antilock) and contacted the manufacturer who then advised the contact that the vehicle was not included in the recall.
 The vehicle was not repaired.
 The approximate failure mileage was 40,000.
 Kmj.
-It was March 12, 2008 when this brake sensor issue occurred.

 See all problems of the 2001 Chevrolet Silverado.